Ranked Among the Nation's Best

 Our network offers highly specialized medical and surgical services to care for children with conditions ranging from common to the highly complex at our 330-bed stand-alone children’s hospital.
 In addition, the Valley Children’s Healthcare network includes regional NICUs and specialty care centers, pediatric primary care practices and women’s health services.

-Valley Children’s has been recognized eight years in a row by U.S. News and World Report as one of the “Best Children’s Hospitals” in the nation in seven pediatric specialties.
+Valley Children’s has been recognized nine years in a row by U.S. News and World Report as one of the “Best Children’s Hospitals” in the nation in three pediatric specialties.
 We are the first children’s hospital west of the Rockies to receive Magnet Nursing designation, the highest nursing benchmark in the world.
+We are also one of four pediatric intensive care units in California – and the only in the Central Valley – to have received the Beacon Award of Critical Care Excellence.
 These awards demonstrate our commitment to excellence in quality patient care and innovation, and our resolve to looking to the future.

 Learn more about Valley Children's